cagov/caldata-mdsa-caltrans-pems/docs/data-warehouse-performance.md

 * [Blog post on BigQuery's strategy for data layout and storage](https://cloud.google.com/blog/topics/developers-practitioners/bigquery-explained-storage-overview)
 * [BigQuery partitioning guide](https://cloud.google.com/bigquery/docs/partitioned-tables)
 * [BigQuery optimization guide (most tips apply more generally to CDWs)](https://cloud.google.com/bigquery/docs/best-practices-performance-overview)

+## Glossary

+**Clustering key**: A clustering key is a special column in a table which instructs the database to order
+    the records in the table according to that column.
+In cloud data warehouses which partition their tables into chunks, records with the same value for a clustering key will be stored in the same (or nearby) partitions.
+**Foreign key**: A foreign key is a special column in a table which refers to the *primary key* of another
+    table.
+Using foreign keys allows related tables to be linked, and they are often used in join operations.
+    Traditional transactional databases often have strict guarantees (or constraints) around foreign keys.
+    Cloud data warehouses typically do not respect those constraints.
+**Partition**: A partition is a chunk of rows in a database table that are stored contiguously in memory.
+    Cloud data warehouses commonly organize their tables into partitions of tens to hundreds of megabytes.
+**Partition pruning**: The process by which a query optimizer decides whether it needs to read a given
+    partition for a query.
+**Primary key**: A primary key is a special column in a table which serves as an identifier for a record.
+    In traditional transactional databases, they are usually required to be non-null and unique.
+    Cloud data warehouses typically do not respect those constraints.